renanslucena88/DesignPatterns/README.md

   2. Facace

     a.
 Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
+    b.
+Classes and objects in this pattern are:
+              - Facade
+              - Classes of the subsystem

   ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/1/13/Facade_Design_Pattern_Class_Diagram_UML.svg/452px-Facade_Design_Pattern_Class_Diagram_UML.svg.png)